chris-wood/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.md

 ## Denial of Service

 RSAPBSSA is suspectible to Denial of Service (DoS) attacks due to the flexibility of choosing public metadata used in AugmentPublicKey in {{augment-public-key}}.
-In particular, an attacker may try to pick public metadata such that the output of AugmentPublicKey is very large.
+In particular, an attacker can pick public metadata such that the output of AugmentPublicKey is very large.
 As a result, the computational cost of blind signing and verification will increase leading to suspectibility to DoS attacks.